Skip to main content

 Curves

 Almost all images have certain areas where contrast or color has faded.
 Curves enable us to darken or brighten certain ranges of pixels within the image.
 By doing so we can recreate the original color and brightness of the image.
+Curves even allow us to work in each of the color channels separately.

-As you can see here curves even allow us to work in each of the color channels separately.
 This is very important when neutralizing toning or color shifting.
-Therefore understanding color theory is mandatory.
+Understanding color theory is mandatory.

 Before Curves